 I like the toasted bread with a bit of butter, although that’s completely optional!
 If you like olives and Feta cheese I hope you’ll try this fun new Olive Bread recipe soon!

 What ingredients do you need for this recipe?

 (This is only a list of ingredients; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

 - Hemp Seeds (affiliate link)

 - Greek Seasoning (affiliate link)

 - Feta cheese

 - can of sliced olives

-What size loaf pan did I use?
+What size pan did I use for the Olive Bread?